Ahmadre/FlutterIconPicker/README.md

 dart run flutter_iconpicker:generate-packs --help
 ```

-This dart cli program generated all IconPacks you need.
+This dart cli program generates all IconPacks you need.

 If you tend to change your IconPacks, you always have to re-run that command!